Marklin Wind-up (Clockwork) Racing Car Kit MÄRKLIN

 1993 Red 300SL Gullwing (#1092)

-(The version available at the Mercedes Benz factory museum was somewhat unique in that it had a large Mercedes tri-star logo silk-screened on the front hood.)
+The version available at the Mercedes Benz factory museum had a large Mercedes tri-star logo silk-screened on the front hood.

 1993 Marklin Wind-Up Racer